 Keiser M3i Indoor Bike

 What about peloton vs Keiser.
-This is a tough competition between two popular indoor exercise bikes, just like the Echelon vs Peloton fight.
+This is a tough competition between two popular indoor exercise bikes, just like the Echelon vs Peloton battle.

 Today, we’re pitting the luxurious Peloton bike against the Keiser M3i bike.
 Our goal is to determine which is the best “Best Indoor Exercise Bike”